U.S. safety board to probe self-driving shuttle crash in Las Vegas

 The Navya Arma, an autonomous and electric vehicle operated by Keolis North America, went into service on Wednesday.
 A few hours later, a delivery truck backed into the stopped shuttle, according to a reporter on the shuttle and one of its sponsor companies.

 Las Vegas police issued the truck driver a ticket, the city government said in a blog post.
-The shuttle’s front end sustained minor damage, including a crumpled front fender, and resumed service on Thursday.
+The shuttle sustained minor damage.

 “The shuttle did what it was supposed to do, in that its sensors registered the truck and the shuttle stopped,” the city said.